 SUBMISSION GUIDELINES

 1. The editors of Acta Via Serica invite the submission of manuscripts pertinent to the goals of the journal and Academia Via Serica.
-These goals include promoting diverse interdisciplinary and intercultural approaches to Silk Road studies, especially within the arts and humanities and social sciences, as well as significantly increasing the availability to the international community of scholarly articles, translations, interviews and reviews in this expanding field.
+These goals include promoting diverse interdisciplinary and intercultural approaches to Silk Road studies, especially within the arts and humanities and social sciences, as well as significantly increasing the availability to the international community of scholarly articles, translations, interviews, and reviews in this expanding field.

 2. Acta Via Serica is published bi-annually on June 30 and December 31 and accepts submissions of papers on Middle Hemisphere studies topics throughout the year.